How to Propagate a Jade Plant

 • Select a healthy branch on a Jade plant for stem cutting.

-• Cut a 3-to-4-inch length of the stem using sterile gardening shears or clippers.
+• Cut a 3-to-4-inch length of the stem using sterile gardening shears or clean scissors.

 • Remove any bottom sets of leaves from the stem cutting.
 Jade plant cuttings will form roots from leaf joints.
 If you have several leaf joints, there is a better chance of roots forming.

-2. Preparing the Jade Plant Stem Cutting for Propagation
+2. Prepare the Jade Plant Stem Cutting for Propagation

 • Should you select a large branch, leave it to callous over for as long as necessary.